Delay creams and sprays are an easy and immediate solution for premature ejaculation that appeal to many men.

 But if you’re with a new partner, or it’s spontaneous sex, it can be a bit of a passion killer to pop into the bathroom to apply it and then wait to wash it off.

-My advice is to just be up front about it and make the most of that time to focus on giving your partner some amazing foreplay.
-Hopefully they’ll be too busy being pleasured to make you feel awkward about the cream.
+My advice is to just be upfront about it and make the most of that time to focus on giving your partner some amazing foreplay.
+Hopefully, they’ll be too busy being pleasured to make you feel awkward about the spray.

-Desensitizing products can’t cure premature ejaculation, so if you choose to use them on an ongoing basis, you’ll have to keep buying them.
+Desensitizing products don’t cure premature ejaculation, so if you choose to use them on an ongoing basis, you’ll have to keep buying them.